The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games: Factors Influential to PPO's Performance

 \subsection{Training Data Usage}

-A major trick in PPO is the use of importance sampling to perform off-policy corrections, allowing for sample reuse.
-After a batch of samples is collected, \cite{PPO} suggest splitting the large batch into mini-batches and training for multiple epochs.
-In continuous control domains, the common practice is to train for tens of epochs with around 64 mini-batches per epoch.
+An important feature of PPO is the use of importance sampling for off-policy corrections, allowing sample reuse. \cite{stable-baselines} suggest splitting a large batch of collected samples into mini-batches and training for multiple epochs.
+In single-agent continuous control domains, the common practice is to split a large batch into about 32 or 64 mini-batches and train for tens of epochs.
 However, we find that in multi-agent domains, MAPPO's performance degrades when samples are re-used too often.
-This perhaps could be a result of the non-stationarity issue in MARL.
 Thus, we use 15 epochs for easy tasks, and 10 or 5 epochs for difficult tasks.
-Furthermore, similar to the suggestions by \cite{Ilyas2020A}, we always find that using more data to estimate gradients leads to improved practical performance.
-Thus, we do not split training data into mini-batches by default.
-We find that avoiding minibatching is useful in all but one SMAC map, in which splitting the training batch into two mini-batches improves performance.
-We hypothesize that mini-batching in this scenario helps escape a poor local optimum, similar to phenomena observed in the supervised learning setting~\cite{kleinberg2018alternative}.
+We hypothesize that this pattern could be a consequence of non-stationarity in MARL: using fewer epochs per update limits the change in the agents' policies, which could improve the stability of policy and value learning.
+Furthermore, similar to the suggestions by \cite{Ilyas2020A}, we find that using more data to estimate gradients typically leads to improved practical performance.
+Thus, we split the training data into at-most two mini-batches and avoid mini-batching in the majority of situations.